The best monitors in 2025: our top picks

 Reasons to avoid

-This was the first-ever 49-inch OLED gaming monitor, and even a year after its initial release, it's easily still one of the immersive panels I’ve ever clapped eyes on.
+This was the first-ever 49-inch OLED gaming monitor, and even over a year after its initial release, it's easily still one of the most immersive panels around,

 If you have the money to spare, you're getting a feature-rich monitor with 1,800R curvature to give you wrap-around vision that makes it instantly effortless to lose yourself in the modern PC games.
 This Samsung's super-speedy 0.03ms response time and 240Hz refresh rate also ensure it's the ideal monitor for fans of first-person shooter games.